 Fulbright U.S. Student Program

 The U.S. Student Program is designed to give recent college graduates, master's and doctoral candidates, and young professionals and artists opportunities for personal development and international experience.
 Most grantees plan their own programs.
 Projects may include university coursework, independent library or field research, classes in a music conservatory or art school, special projects in the social or life sciences, or a combination.
-To obtain an application click here or you can contact your Fulbright campus representative.
+Obtain an application or contact your Fulbright campus representative.

 Contact information: N/A,

 The program aims to illuminate graduate school and career options for talented undergraduates who aspire to apply themselves to important social problems.
 Students selected for the program win full scholarships covering travel, accommodation, and activity expenses to attend a special five-day session at Harvard University led by Harvard faculty, doctoral fellows, and other invited speakers and social policy practitioners.
 Galbraith Scholars explore a range of social policy issues through graduate-style seminars, panel discussions, workshops, off-site field trips, and collaborative activities.

 The Gates Millennium Scholars Program is available to graduating high school seniors.
 The initiative, funded by a grant from the Bill & Melinda Gates Foundation and administered by the United Negro College Fund and partners, is aimed at increasing higher education access and opportunity to underrepresented groups to reflect the diverse society in which we live.
 The Foundation seeks to raise the number of African-Americans, American Indians/Alaska Natives, Asian Pacific Islander Americans, and Hispanic Americans enrolling in and completing undergraduate and graduate degree programs.